-Since fall 2012, interprofessional teams of students and faculty have been working collaboratively to implement service learning activities at the Milestone Foundation Shelter and Detoxification Facility in Portland, Maine.
+Since fall 2012, interprofessional teams of students and faculty have been working collaboratively to implement service learning activities at Milestone Recovery in Portland, Maine.
 Service projects at the shelter focus on providing opportunities for discussion and support of homeless individuals with substance abuse problems through foot assessments, soaks, and washings.
 This project encourages students to learn not only how to collaborate with other professions but also with nonprofessionals and “targets” of intervention through orientation, shadowing, service and reflection.

 About the Facility

 - 41-bed overnight emergency shelter for male and female substance abusers

 - Provides a safe place to sleep, nutritional meals, and clean clothing while encouraging clients to seek substance abuse treatment

 - 18-bed inpatient medically managed detoxification program

 - Biomedical assessments and physical exams, medical and nutritional plans, psychosocial assessments, individual and group sessions, aftercare planning, etc.

 Milestone-UNE Collaborative Learning Objectives

 - Increase cultural competency, self-awareness, and social justice consciousness